Censorship in the United States: Truman administration

-McCarthyism is the term describing a period of intense anti-Communist suspicion in the United States that lasted roughly from the late 1940s to the late 1950s when the Smith Act trials of communist party leaders occurred.
+McCarthyism is the term describing a period of intense anti-communist suspicion in the United States that lasted roughly from the late 1940s to the late 1950s when the Smith Act trials of communist party leaders occurred.
 The Alien Registration Act or Smith Act of 1940 made it a criminal offense for anyone to "knowingly or willfully advocate, abet, advise or teach the ... desirability or propriety of overthrowing the Government of the United States or of any State by force or violence, or for anyone to organize any association which teaches, advises or encourages such an overthrow, or for anyone to become a member of or to affiliate with any such association."
 Hundreds of Communists were prosecuted under this law between 1941 and 1957.
 Eleven leaders of the Communist Party were charged and convicted under the Smith Act in 1949.
 Ten defendants were given sentences of five years and the eleventh was sentenced to three years.
 All of the defense attorneys were cited for contempt of court and were also given prison sentences.
-In 1951, twenty-three other leaders of the party were indicted including Elizabeth Gurley Flynn, a founding member of the American Civil Liberties Union, who was removed from the board of the ACLU in 1940 for membership in a political organization which supported totalitarian dictatorship.
-By 1957 over 140 leaders and members of the Communist Party had been charged under the law.
-In 1952, the Immigration and Nationality, or McCarran-Walter, Act was passed.
+In 1951, twenty-three other leaders of the American Communist Party were indicted, including Elizabeth Gurley Flynn, a founding member of the American Civil Liberties Union who was removed from the board of the ACLU in 1940 due to her membership in a political organization which supported totalitarian dictatorship.
+By 1957, over 140 leaders and members of the Communist Party had been charged under the law.
+In 1952, the Immigration and Nationality, or McCarran-Walter Act was passed.
 This law allowed the government to deport immigrants or naturalized citizens engaged in subversive activities and also to bar suspected subversives from entering the country.

+The Gag Law (Puerto Rico) was passed in 1948 and remained in force until 1957.